-We will also cover presidential and congressional power and especially the battles that take place between the Presidents and the U.S. Congress over agenda issues, especially to the Trump v. the U.S. Congress.
+We will also cover presidential and congressional power and especially the battles that take place between the Presidents and the U.S. Congress over agenda issues, especially to the Biden v. the U.S. Congress.
 Naturally, political parties and interest groups are also major political actors in our political system.
 We will look at their roles.
 Brief attention will be given to American campaigns and elections, as well as to major issues pertaining to civil liberties and civil rights.
 Some attention will also be paid to major domestic and foreign policy issues and problems, especially addressing the most serious challenges to America today: protecting Americans from terrorists at home and abroad.
+Much attention will be given to how American government is functioning under the Biden presidency.